Amcelo13/chatgpt2.0_build/README.md

 Deploy it to the cloud with [Vercel](https://vercel.com/new?utm_source=github&utm_medium=readme&utm_campaign=next-example) ([Documentation](https://nextjs.org/docs/deployment)).

 # ChatGPT Build
-ChatGPT is a full working ChatGPT clone with Google Authentication made with Next.js, Firebase and OpenAI API
+ChatGPT is a full working ChatGPT clone with Google Authentication made with Next.js, Firebase and OpenAI API.
+The API endpoint allows users to make requests to the OpenAl API for various natural language processing tasks

 <br />